Okipa/laravel-bootstrap-table-list/README.md

 - `addQueryInstructions(Closure $queryClosure)`
     > Set the query closure that will be used during the table list generation (optional).
     > For example, you can define your joined tables here.
-    > The closure let you manipulate the following attribute : $query.
+    > The closure let you manipulate the following attribute : $query`.
 - `addColumn(string $attribute = null)`
-    > Add a column that will be displayed in the table list (required) :
+    > Add a column that will be displayed in the table list (required) :`
-    > - at least one column must be added to the table list.
+    > - At least one column must be added to the table list.
-    > - a column can be created without attribute specification, in case of HTML element display, for example.
+    > - A column can be created without attribute specification, in case of HTML element display, for example.

 ### TableListColumn public methods